ecmwf/datacube-spec/spec/identifier.md

-# Path
+# Identifier

-A path is a dictionary describing the coordinates of a datacube which point to an individual element or sub-datacube.
+A identifier is a dictionary describing the coordinates of a datacube which point to an individual element or sub-datacube.
 Each entry in the dictionary may only have a single value.

 For each key-value pair, the key may be any string and the values may be any type, but will be parsed as string (❗TO REVIEW).